wodby/php-docs/docs/local/quick-start.md

 # Quick start

-!!! danger "Persistence of database data"
-    You will lose MariaDB / PostgreSQL data if you run `docker-compose down`.
-Instead use `docker-compose stop` to stop containers.
-Alternatively, you can use a manual volume for mariadb data (see compose file), this way your data will always persist.

 1. Download `docker4php.tar.gz` from the [latest stable release](https://github.com/wodby/docker4php/releases) and unpack to your PHP project root
 2. Make sure `NGINX_SERVER_ROOT` (or `APACHE_SERVER_ROOT`) is set to your project public directory with `index.php` (by default `/var/www/html/public`)
 3. Ensure database credentials match in your database config and `.env` files